Human Diversity Foundation: Far-right activism

 HDF plans to create a white-only ethnostate by forcibly expelling non-ethnically European minorities, a tactic they describe as "remigration".
 This term has become a popular euphemism in recent years among far-right political groups in Germany and Austria to refer to the mass deportation of minorities.
 HDF has connections to the German far-right political party Alternative for Germany (AfD).
 HDF Leader Matthew Frost has stated that AfD's key policy should be remigration if the party were to take power.
 Kirkegaard suggested that families that had settled for two or three generations should be paid to leave.

-Erik Ahrens, a HDF leader, has defended the Waffen-SS and has stated that he wants to create a home for "white, Christian people", as he believes they are under threat from immigration.
+Erik Ahrens, an HDF leader, has defended the Waffen-SS and has stated that he wants to create a home for "white, Christian people", as he believes they are under threat from immigration.
 Ahrens has commented that "[his] vision is to one day run in Germany, in a Trump-like fashion", adding "It hasn't been done for 100 years, to run a populist movement centred around a person.
 I was looking for who can be this, and I probably have to go into that role."